 The 15 people sitting in a meeting room at the German publishing house “Brunnen Verlag” on September 17, 2009, were stuck.
 What should they call my book about our journey with God.
 Maybe “Miracle in Peru” or “Hospital of Faith”?
 Nobody had a catchy idea.
 I said a quiet prayer and then said: When I wrote this book, I thought the title should express exactly what I want the message of this book to be: “I have seen God.”

 The construction of the mission hospital was the first major objective of Diospi Suyana.
 June 24, 2010 then saw the inauguration of the Dental and Eye Clinics and April 2012 the completion of the Children’s House for the Diospi Suyana Kids’ Clubs.
 On March 14, 2014 we dedicated the Diospi Suyana School, which together with the Kindergarten will stimulate the development of up to 650 children.
-We are grateful to have Christian Bigalke, who will make a very competent school principal.
-As the most recent highlight we opened our media center on August 31, 2016 that will offer a quality radio and TV programme to the south of Peru.
+We are grateful for the Bigalke- , Rehder- and Rosenkranz-Families who have served throughtout the years as competent principals of the school.
+As the most recent highlight we opened our Diospi Suyana Media Center on August 31, 2016 that offers a quality radio and TV programme to the south of Peru.
 We do not know what highs and lows Diospi Suyana will have to go through in future but we place our lives and and our lives´ work in God´s hands.

 At the heart of Diospi Suyana is its staff.
 They have come fom 17 different countries – doctors, nurses, teachers, social workers and technicians are investing their best years for God and their neighbour.

 In the New Testament Paul writes “But God can do much more than we could ever ask or imagine.
 Such is the power that is at work in us.“ We have seen the truth of these words over and over again at Diospi Suyana and we thank God for His faithfulness and goodness.
 Johannes Sebastian Bach wrote an abbreviation under each of his compositions : s d g.
 It stands for soli deo gloria and means “To God alone be the Glory!“